synapticloop/panl/README.md

 1. **Active BOOLEAN filters** - if the selected facet is a BOOLEAN facet (i.e. either true/false) then a link (`[≫]`) can be included to invert this selection (i.e. change the value from true if currently false and vice versa).

-1. **Active Sorting** - sorting options that are currently ordering the results - the `[-]` link is the URI path that will remove this query, facet, or sorting option from the results.
+1. **Active sorting** - sorting options that are currently ordering the results - the `[-]` link is the URI path that will remove this query, facet, or sorting option from the results.
 If it is an active sorting filter, the `[≫] Change to DESC` or `[≫] Change to ASC` links will invert the sorting order without affecting any further sub-ordering.

-1. **Range filters** - for facets that are defined as ranges - allowing end-users to select a range of values - the values are inclusive (i.e. include the minimum and maximum values).
+1. **RANGE filters** - for facets that are defined as ranges - allowing end-users to select a range of values - the values are inclusive (i.e. include the minimum and maximum values).

-   **Date Range filters (not shown)** - Enabling searching on a range of dates (but not a specific date) in the form of: next/previous <any_integer> hours/days/months/years.
+   **DATE Range filters (not shown)** - Enabling searching on a range of dates (but not a specific date) in the form of: next/previous <any_integer> hours/days/months/years.
     - For example:
     - Last 30 days